At the age of 19 years old, as a young driver on my Provisional (P-Plate) License, I was involved in my first car accident.

 2. Obtain Relevant Information

-The following information is most useful moving forward:
+The following information is most useful moving forward after a motor vehicle accident:

 - Driver’s License(s);